 Add an additional major or a minor to your bachelor’s degree and study another area that interests you.
 You can choose from a wide range of additional majors or minors.

 You study a range of technology-focused papers that have modelling applications in industry and help you develop tools for evidence-based decision-making.

 Because communication skills are essential for today’s workplaces you also study a communications paper.

 There is a wide range of second and third-year papers, depending on your major.
 For details about the papers refer to the individual major pages.

-In Year 3, you may work on a real-life research project in an area related to your major.
-This project gives you the all-important competitive edge for your career, and is also good preparation for postgraduate study.
+In Year 3, you may complete a project in an area related to your major.
+This project gives you an important competitive edge for your career, and is good preparation for postgraduate study.

 15 Jul 2019